FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 name (e.g. both `Component`).

-The secondary NOMAD base is only added when the NeXus `extends` chain does not already provide it;s preventing duplicate entries in the MRO.
+The secondary NOMAD base is only added when the NeXus `extends` chain does not already provide it; thus preventing duplicate entries in the method resolution order (MRO).

 | NXDL class | Generated class signature |
 |-----------|--------------------------|